New well put into operation at 'Oil Rocks' field

 Baku.
-20 September.
-REPORT.AZ/ "Azneft" Production Union (PU) of the State Oil Company of Azerbaijan Republic (SOCAR) is making significant efforts to expand the well stock fund to increase output.

-Report informs referring to SOCAR, well No 2584A drilled from the stationary offshore base No 2585 at the "Oil Rocks" field.
+10 October.
+REPORT.AZ/ Well No 2624 from fixed offshore platform No 620A at "Oil Rocks" field has been commissioned after drilling.

-The well drilled to the Girmaki Ustu Gumlu Lay Destesi by the Complex Drilling Works Trust, received to the exploitation fund with production of 15 tons of oil and 2300 cubic meters of gas daily at 2521-2515 meters interval.
+Report informs citing the State Oil Company of Azerbaijan Republic (SOCAR), the well drilled to the Girmeki ustu lay destesi by the Complex Drilling Works Trust, oil produced by fountain extraction method, received to the exploitation fund with oil production of daily 11 tons from 1 840-1 836 meters interval.

-Notably, exploitation works in the well is provided by the "Oil Rocks" OGPD of "Azneft" Production Union.
+Notably, the well was drilled by order of the "Oil Rocks" Oil & Gas Production Department (OGPD) of the "Azneft" PU.

 Günel AbbasovaNews Author